Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 Once saved, all the specific items can be checked in the main menu `Bulk import files` on the main sidebar.

-This menu displays a second menu `Create mappings` to automatically create items from a config file, but it is still in development.
+*** Assistant to create or update a template

+An assistant is available to create or update a template via the second sub-menu.
+Simply choose a directory where the files you want to import are located, create your mapping and save it.

+The assistant works only with data extractable as an array (getid3 or pdf), not for xml data, that requires manual edition of xpaths.

 *** Upload

 Once the item templates are ready, you can upload files via the third sub-menu `Process import`.
-Just choose the folder, then check and add the files.
+Just choose the folder where are files to import, then check and add the files.

-This workflow is experimental and will probably change in the future to avoid the creation of specific items.
+This workflow is experimental and will change in the future to avoid the creation of specific items.

-This module will be merged with module [Bulk Import].
+This module will probably be merged with module [Bulk Import].

 Warning